-The Logitech G Pro X Superlight 2 and Razer DeathAdder V2 X HyperSpeed are both top picks in the wireless gaming mouse category, but they target different hands and different play styles.
+The Logitech G Pro X Superlight 2 and Razer DeathAdder V2 X HyperSpeed are both top picks in the wireless gaming mouse category, but they target different hands, different grip styles, and different competitive intensity levels.
 The Superlight 2 is a 60g ambidextrous esports tool at $159.
 The DeathAdder V2 X HyperSpeed is an 85g ergonomic right-handed shape at $69.
 Both are wireless, both have flagship-tier sensors, both have battery life measured in hundreds of hours.
-They are not the same product.
+They are not the same product — they serve opposite use cases.

-After two weeks rotating between them in Valorant, CS2, Apex Legends, and Overwatch 2, here's the honest split.
+After three weeks rotating between them in Valorant, CS2, Apex Legends, Overwatch 2, and various MOBAs, here's the honest split.
 Logitech G Pro X Superlight 2, Razer DeathAdder V2 X HyperSpeed, and the head-to-head page.

 Superlight 2 is genuinely ultralight at 60g.
-Below the 70g threshold many esports players consider the boundary between "fast enough" and "fatigues your wrist."
-For flick-heavy games (Valorant, CS2) the lower mass means faster directional changes and less effort to maintain accuracy in long sessions.
+Below the 70g threshold many esports athletes consider the boundary between "fast enough" and "wrist fatigue starts."
+For flick-heavy games (Valorant, CS2, Apex), the lower mass means faster directional changes, less effort to maintain sustained precision in 4+ hour sessions, and reduced repetitive strain injury risk.

-DeathAdder V2 X HyperSpeed at 85g is "normal weight" — comparable to most mainstream gaming mice.
-Heavier feels more planted, more controlled for slower precision aiming (sniping, tactical games).
-Less fatiguing if you're not actively flicking constantly.
+DeathAdder V2 X HyperSpeed at 85g is "normal weight" — comparable to most mainstream gaming mice (Corsair Dark Core, SteelSeries Rival, Finalmouse).
+Heavier feels more planted, more controlled for slower precision aiming (sniping, tactical lane control, position-based gameplay).
+Less fatiguing for *relaxed* grip; more fatiguing for *active flicking*.

-If you play primarily flick-aim shooters and prioritize speed, lighter wins.
-If you play primarily tactical/slower-paced games or you find ultralight mice feel "fragile," heavier wins.
+If you play primarily flick-aim shooters 3+ hours/day, lighter wins.
+If you play tactical / slower-paced games or grip lightly, heavier wins.

 Shape and ergonomics